 Students complete 5 of the following 6 components for the graduate certificate:

-- Editorial interns will have the opportunity to research literature from around the world and to work with international publishers and foreign agencies to obtain information on untranslated authors.
-Interns will be responsible for reading and reporting on untranslated texts, providing sample translations of books under consideration, and writing for the LTS/Press Website.
+Editorial interns will have the opportunity to research literature from around the world and to work with international publishers and foreign agencies to obtain information on untranslated authors.
+Interns will be responsible for reading and reporting on untranslated texts, providing sample translations of books under consideration, and writing for the Three Percent website.

 LTS 4XX: Studies in International Literature (Topics vary by semester)

 Focusing on literary works from a number of different national cultures, this course will explore the rich world of international literature, as it takes shape in specific manifestations in different historical moments.
 A signature course, “International Literature” is different from courses currently existing in any of our national literature programs (English, Modern Languages and Cultures, Religion and Classics, etc.).
 “International literature” by definition would treat more than one culture and involve the study of thematic and stylistic differences and connections, with special attention paid to issues of cultural influence and transmission.

 LTS 4XX: Advanced Literary Studies (Topics vary by semester)

 To gain more in-depth knowledge of a specific area of literature, students may choose to focus their studies with a graduate literature course.
 In consultation with an advisor, students may choose and appropriate course at the 400 level or higher from one of the following departments: Modern Languages and Cultures, English, and Religion and Classics.